justeattakeaway/pie/packages/components/README.md

 This readme contains some general information that is relevant for all components.
 For specific information about a component, please refer to the readme in the component's directory.

+## Events
+Some components dispatch events that consuming applications can listen for.
+In some cases, we simply allow native events, such as `input` to bubble up from the component.
+However, in some cases we need to dispatch custom events.
+This could be due to the fact that the component does not have a native counter part, and so the event is unique to the component.
+Or it could be that the native event, such as `change` has `composed` set to false.
+This prevents such events from bubbling outside of the shadow DOM.
+[Reference](https://javascript.info/shadow-dom-events#event-composed).

+In the case of native events that do not bubble, we will dispatch a custom event that is the same name as the native event and attach a reference to the original event.

+In the case of unique component events, we will dispatch a custom event with a unique name that begins with `pie-`.

+In both cases, these can be listened to the same way as any other event.

 ## Testing

 ### Browser tests